-XGEVA
+XGEVA®

-XGEVA[®] (denosumab) is an antibody-based RANK ligand (RANKL) inhibitor that was approved globally for the prevention of skeletal-related events (SREs) in patients with bone metastases from solid tumors and in patients with multiple myeloma, and for the treatment of adults and skeletally mature adolescents with giant cell tumor of bone (GCTB).
-XGEVA[®] is approved in over 70 countries worldwide.
-In China, XGEVA[®] received conditional approval in the GCTB indication in May 2019 and received conditional approval for the SRE indications in November 2020.
-We began marketing XGEVA[®] in China in July 2020.
-In December 2020, we announced the inclusion of XGEVA[®] in the NRDL for the treatment of GCTB.
+XGEVA (denosumab) is an antibody-based RANK ligand (RANKL) inhibitor that was approved globally for the prevention of skeletal-related events ("SREs") in patients with bone metastases from solid tumors and in patients with multiple myeloma, and for the treatment of adults and skeletally mature adolescents with giant cell tumor of bone (GCTB).
+XGEVA is approved in over 70 countries worldwide.
+In China, XGEVA received conditional approval in the GCTB indication in May 2019 and received conditional approval for the SRE indications in November 2020.
+We began marketing XGEVA in China in July 2020.
+In December 2020, we announced the inclusion of XGEVA in the NRDL for the treatment of GCTB, which was successfully renewed for inclusion in 2023.